NetApp/terraform-provider-netapp-gcp/website/docs/r/active_directory.html.markdown

 The following arguments are supported:

+* `ad_server` - (Optional) Name of the active directory machine.
+This optional parameter is used only while creating kerberos volume.
 * `aes_encryption` - (Optional) If enabled, AES encryption will be enabled for SMB communication.
 Default is false.
 * `allow_local_nfs_users_with_ldap` - (Optional) If enabled, allow_local_nfs_users_with_ldap will allow access to local users as well as LDAP users.
 If access is needed for only LDAP users, it has to be disabled.
 Default is false.
 * `backup_operators` - (Optional) Users to be added to the Built-in Backup Operator active directory group.
 The usernames must be unique, and entries cannot include @ or \\.
 The entire list will be validated and rejected as whole if one or more entries are invalid.
+* `connection_type` - (Required) Either CVS or CVS-Performance service type.
+CVS is software, CVS-Performance is hardware.
 * `dns_server` - (Required) Comma separated list of DNS server IP addresses for the Active Directory domain.
 * `domain` - (Required) The name of the Active Directory domain.
 * `kdc_ip` - (Optional)  kdc server IP address for the active directory machine.
 This optional parameter is used only while creating kerberos volume.